A local trace formula for the Gan-Gross-Prasad conjecture for unitary groups: the archimedean case: Topological vector spaces

 \item Let $A\subset E'$ be a subset such that every subset $B\subset E$ that is weakly-$A$-bounded (meaning that for all $e'\in A$ the set $\{\langle b,e'\rangle,\; b\in B\}$ is bounded) is bounded.
 Then, a map $\varphi:M\to E$ is holomorphic if and only if for all $a\in A$ the function $m\in M\mapsto \langle \varphi(m),a\rangle$ is holomorphic.

 \item Assume again that $E$ is quasi-complete.
 Let $F$ be another topological vector space.
-Then a map $\varphi:M\to Hom(E,F)$ is holomorphic if and only if for all $e\in E$ and $f'\in F'$, the map $m\in M\mapsto \langle \varphi(m)(e),f'\rangle$ is holomorphic. \end{enumerate} \end{prop}
+Then a map $\varphi:M\to \Hom(E,F)$ is holomorphic if and only if for all $e\in E$ and $f'\in F'$, the map $m\in M\mapsto \langle \varphi(m)(e),f'\rangle$ is holomorphic. \end{enumerate} \end{prop}

 Let $X$ be a compact real smooth manifold.
 Denote by $C^\infty(X)$ the space of smooth complex-valued functions on $X$.
-It is naturally a Frechet space and we will denote by $C^{-\infty}(X)$ its topological dual.
-For all integer $k\geqslant 0$, we also have the space $C^k(X)$ of $C^k$ complex-valued functions on $X$.
+It is naturally a Fr\'echet space and we will denote by $C^{-\infty}(X)$ its topological dual.
+For each integer $k\geqslant 0$, we also have the space $C^k(X)$ of $C^k$ complex-valued functions on $X$.
 It is naturally a Banach space and its dual $C^{-k}(X)$ is also a Banach space.
 We have a natural continuous inclusion $C^{-k}(X)\subseteq C^{-\infty}(X)$.
 Let $M$ be a complex analytic manifold.
-In subsection \ref{section B.3}, we will need the following fact
+In Section \ref{section B.3}, we will need the following fact